-RATIONALE: This revision simplifies course numbering by removing restrictions on general education course numbers.
-Additionally, it eliminates policy language regarding circumstances under which students can enroll in courses.
+RATIONALE: This revision simplifies course numbering by removing restrictions on general education course numbers and usage of X, Y and Z suffixes.
+Additionally, it eliminates policy language regarding circumstances under which students can enroll in courses and numbering of courses lasting two or more semesters.